Dr Lars Brabyn

 Qualifications: BSc (Hons) BA (Hons) PhD Canterbury

-I completed my Ph.D. in 1996 at the University of Canterbury and started lecturing at the University of Waikato soon after.
+I completed my Ph.D. in 1996 at the University of Canterbury on the use of Geographical Information Systems (GIS) for landscape classification, and started lecturing in GIS at the University of Waikato soon after.
 It is great to be part of the GIS and digital revolution that is transforming the way society operates.
-I like developing new applications of Geographical Information Systems and remote sensing and seeing how resources can be better managed through improved information management.
+I like developing new applications of GIS and remote sensing and seeing how resources can be better managed through improved information management.
 Funding from Marsden, MBIE, FRST, DOC, MOH, and private industry have helped me develop a range of innovative GIS applications, which are highlighted below and in publications.
+This research has informed my teaching.
+The link below provides a summary of the GIS being taught at the University of Waikato.

 Cartography; Computers and Education; Environmental Change; Geography

-Innovative applications of GIS; classifying visual landscape character; the use of GIS for biodiversity mapping and modelling; understanding population change; social atlas of population diversity; remote sensing of vegetation and water quality; the use of drones for detailed mapping and monitoring.
+Innovative applications of GIS; classifying visual landscape character; the use of GIS for biodiversity mapping and modelling; understanding population change; NZ atlas of population change; remote sensing of vegetation and water quality; the use of drones for detailed mapping and monitoring.

 View all research publications by Lars Brabyn